 What are direct view LED displays?

-A direct view LED is a display that consists of light-emitting diodes (LEDs) mounted on a panel.
+A direct view LED is a display of light-emitting diodes (LEDs) mounted on a panel.
 Each LED is a tiny bulb that emits colored light.

-Direct view LED video walls consist of several direct view LED displays working together to seamlessly display content as if it were a single screen.
+Direct view LED video walls consist of several displays working together to seamlessly display content like a single screen.

 The video walls have several components:

 - The digital displays